How safe are your kid's socks?

 Can BPA be washed off?

 This statistic confirms the sad reality of the world we live in and how it has never been more important to stay informed so we can make the right choices for our little ones.
-At Q for Quinn, we don’t claim to know all the answers, but as far as textile sourcing and manufacturing is concerned, we have done a lot of research to source the safest options for little feet.
+At Q for Quinn, we don’t claim to have all the answers, but as far as textile sourcing and manufacturing is concerned, we have done a lot of research to source the safest options for our bodies.